lubusIN/wordcamp-dashboard-widget/README.md

  2. Re-write plugin code
  2. Improve data fetching
  3. Creating shortcode to display wordcamp list anywhere on website front-end
- 4. Option to filter wordcamps based on users location/country
+ 4. Option to filter WordCamps based on users location/country
  5. localization

 If you have any suggestions/Feature request that you would like to see in the upcoming releases , feel free to let us know in the [issues section](https://github.com/lubusonline/wordcamp-dashboard-widget/issues)